bcgov-isd/bc-madr/bc-madr-specification.md

 ##### 2.3.3.1 What is being decided

-A short description (approximately less than ~12 words) of the the driving reason for the decision being made MUST be written as the main title of the BC-MADR.
+A short description of the the driving reason for the decision being made MUST be written as the main title of the BC-MADR.

 ⚠TBD: What should our maximum word limit for a short description be?
 If we should even have a limit at all?